tdilauro/Simplified-wiki/Account-Settings-Management-Protocol.md

 # Summary

-The User Settings Management Protocol (hereafter the "Protocol") is a very simple HTTP-based protocol for retrieving and modifying user settings.
+The Account Settings Management Protocol (hereafter the "Protocol") is a very simple HTTP-based protocol for retrieving and modifying user settings.
 Although designed for use in public libraries, the scope of this protocol is not limited to them.

 ## Who should implement?